ibnuda/fpmortals/manuscript/complete.md

     final def right[B]: (B \/ A) = \/-(self)
   }
 ~~~~~~~~

-allowing for easy construction of values.
-Note that the extension
-method takes the type of the *other side*.
-So if we wish to create a
-`String \/ Int` and we have an `Int`, we must pass `String` when
-calling `.right`

 Harap diperhatikan, metoda ekstensi di atas menerima tipe untuk
 *sisi yang berseberangan*.
 Jadi, bila kita ingin membuat sebuah